-(Priority High $(3) \rightarrow Lo$ API Name Handler Description Prior.
-User signal (ERM) Robot Application Input from the user through the tablet, handled by the "Robot Application."
-An example could be: "user-signal": {"user1": ["start explanation"]} 1 Application signal (ERM) Robot Application Input from the robot application not triggered by a user.
+(Priority High $(3) \rightarrow Low (1)$)

+API Name Handler Description Prior.
+User signal Robot Application (ERM) Input from the user through the tablet, handled by the "Robot Application."
+An example could be: "user-signal": {"user1": ["start explanation"]} 1 Input from the robot application not triggered by a user.
 Example: "application -signal": {"user1": ["explanation ended"]} 1